-residency applications, featuring full front view of the head and shoulders of a professionally dressed individual.
+We standardized 170 open access/stock color photographs from the internet into the format typical for residency applications, featuring full front view of the head and shoulders of a professionally dressed individual.
 Photographs featuring a range of attractiveness and obesity, varying by gender and race/ethnicity, were sought.
 No photographs contained any identifying information, and no photographs were familiar to any of the reviewers.
-A panel of 8 radiologists, chosen to reflect the demographic distribution of the core radiology faculty of the 5 departments (4 male, 4 female; 5 white, 2 Asian, 1 African American; age range, 26-56), subjectively rated the obesity and facial attractiveness of each photograph.
-Obesity was rated from 0 to 2 (0 = not obese; 1 = mildly obese; 2 = very obese).
-Facial attractiveness was rated from 1 to 5 (1 = extremely unattractive; 2 = unattractive; 3 = neutral; 4 = attractive; 5 = extremely attractive).
-We selected photographs based on mean ratings and narrow interrater variability.
-Intraclass correlation coefficient for attractiveness was 0.73 (95% confidence interval, 0.68, 0.78); for obesity, it was 0.87 (0.84, 0.90).
+A panel of eight radiologists, chosen to reflect the demographic distribution of the core radiology faculty of the five departments (four male, four female; five white, two Asian, one African American; age range 26-56), subjectively rated the obesity and facial attractiveness of each photograph.
+Obesity was rated from 0 - 2 (0 = not obese; 1 = mildly obese; 2 = very obese).
+Facial attractiveness was rated from 1-5 (1 = extremely unattractive; 2 = unattractive; 3 = neutral; 4 = attractive; 5 = extremely attractive).
+We selected photographs based on mean ratings and narrow inter-rater variability.
+Intraclass correlation coefficient for attractiveness was 0.73 (95% confidence interval [CI] 0.68, 0.78); for obesity, 0.87 (0.84, 0.90).
 The final 76 photographs were selected to acquire the desired diversity of gender (53% male, 47% female), race/ethnicity (35% white, 32% Asian, 29% black, 4% Hispanic), facial attractiveness (22% more attractive, 43% neutral, 34% less attractive), and obesity (52% not obese, 48% obese).
-For analysis, applicants were binned into 3 attractiveness groups: "less attractive," "neutral," and "more attractive," and into obese and nonobese groups using natural breaks in the data (i.e., nadirs of the histogram between peaks in trinomial distributions of attractiveness and obesity), with further binning of attractive and obese groups together.
-Preliminary analysis validated that effect estimates and correlation coefficients were similar using these bins compared with continuous mean attractiveness and obesity.
+For analysis, applicants were binned into 3 attractiveness groups: "less attractive," "neutral," and "more attractive," and into obese and non-obese groups using natural breaks in the data (i.e., nadirs of the histogram between peaks in trinomial distributions of attractiveness and obesity), with further binning of attractive and obese groups together.
+Preliminary analysis validated that effect estimates and correlation coefficients were similar using these bins compared to continuous mean attractiveness and obesity.
 Accordingly, we present data using bins for simplicity.